techrcoder/Assisty/README.md

 # Assisty
 ML powered organization tool.
-In development iOS app with beta-launch planned for Q2 2024.
+In development iOS app, beta launched Q2 2024.
+Public Release for Q2 2025.
 Focus on productivity and helping visually plan day-to-day life as a student.

 Check out the TestFlight Beta! <a href="https://testflight.apple.com/join/grjyECa8"> Join the Assisty 4 Beta </a>